radial/docs/docs/index.md

   etc.
 * Many more examples in documentation
 * flowcharts and images
 * Testing, examples, and instructions for use with various PaaS tools.
-    * plug-ins? cli-tool?
+Does this mean plug-ins? cli-tool?
 Wheels need to be built/destroyed/rebuilt in specific ways, might need a basic wrapper fuction around Docker for this.

 ##Help